Rubicon (Life Sciences)

 When can be applied

 There are three submission rounds annually for Rubicon.

 - The closing date for the submission of applications was 1 December 2016, 14.00 hrs (CET).

 - The following closing dates for submissions in 2017 are 30 March, 31 August and 30 November.

 Proposals will be assessed on the basis of the evaluation criteria:

 - Knowledge exchange and impact

 Three multidisciplinary advisory committees will assess the applications on the basis of the evaluation criteria: one committee for the alpha and gamma sciences, a second committee for the life sciences and a third committee for the beta sciences.
+Each application will be assessed within the realm of the relevant discipline(s).
 NWO announces which applications have been granted about four months after the submission deadline.